Edited by: Keri Stooksbury

-Click a result to see more details of the hotel.
+Click the result to see more details of the hotel.
 When you find one that you want to book, scroll down to find the available rooms.
 Some rooms may show an additional price per night on top of the rate shown on the results page, though there will be at least one “+ $0.00” option.

 Next, pick your outbound flight, followed by the return.
-These are sorted by additional price — the top results are included in the quoted price, while any flights that have an additional cost will be lower down.
+These are sorted by additional price — the top results are included in the quoted price, while any flights that have an additional cost will be further down.
 When possible, they’ll prioritize nonstops.

 Review the details on the next page, then click “Book Now.”
 Enter your details on the next page, followed by payment, and you’re all set!